-But there is so much to think about when starting your own business.
-Your head is spinning.
-You’re overwhelmed and uncertain if going through all this is worth the trouble…money…time… The information out there on California family child care licensing requirements is buried in 80-page documents written in jargon-dense legalese.
+There’s a lot to think about when starting your own business.
+And the information out there on California family child care licensing requirements is buried in 80-page documents written in jargon-dense legalese.

 So here we’re going to break it down.
 We’ll explain the differences between a small and large license and how you can know if you qualify for one over the other.

 California preschool licensing: What is a family child care (FCC) license?